pivotal-cf/docs-addon-ipsec/README.md

 # docs-addon-ipsec

-This repo contains the source materials for the IPsec documentation.
+This repo contains the source materials for the IPsec for VMware Tanzu documentation.

 ## Branches